XxInvictus/mc_universal_workflow/docs/INTEGRATION.md

 Then update the `uses:` reference to point to the exact ref you want (branch, tag, or commit SHA).

+All reusable workflows accept a `runs-on` input so you can select the runner label to use.

 ## 5) Runtime tests (HeadlessMC)

 The runtime-test workflow uses `headlesshq/mc-runtime-test@4.1.0` and expects mods staged into: